Jswig/marooned-windvane/content/blogroll.md

 title: "blogroll"
 ---

-These are blogs I visit and refer others to on a a regular basis - give these awesome writers a look!
+Here are blogs I visit and refer others to on a a regular basis - give these awesome writers a look!
 Presence here is not an endorsement of every single viewpoint espoused in the following etc etc.